Johanx22x/DB-II-Project/README.md

 - `diagrams`: There is the ER & Relational model for the new database.
 - `doc`: The project main documentation, in LaTeX.
 - `migrator`: The dataset -> database migrator.
 Pending to select a method to do it.
+- `dataset`: Folder that contains the dataset and initial diagram.